South Korea–United States relations: Opposition to THAAD

 The rollout of the Terminal High Altitude Area Defense (THAAD) has been met with domestic opposition in South Korea.
 The opposition has been on the grounds that the North Korean threat has gone, and on environmental grounds.
 THAAD was deployed under the administration of ROK President Park Geun-hye.
 Her opponents accused her of "bow[ing] too readily to America's requests."
 According to South China Morning Post, when Prime Minister Hwang Kyo-ahn visited Seongju to appease the local backlash against THAAD, demonstrators blocked Hwang's buses and pelted him with eggs and water bottles.
 The progressive People's Party also opposes the deployment.

 2025 Trade Agreement

+As part of President Donald Trump's Liberation Day tariffs in April 2025, the United States announced a trade deal with South Korea that called for tariffs of up to 25% on their goods.
+Rather than retaliating with tariffs of their own, South Korea pursued a proactive negotiation strategy, sending officials frequently to Washington to create a framework for a deal that would reduce the US tariff rate.
+As a result, the US lowered their tariffs on South Korea to 15%, while South Korea pledged a $350bn investment fund for US-owned companies within their country.

-On July 30, 2025, President Donald Trump announced a trade deal with South Korea that called for 15% tariffs on goods imported from there.
-Following the recent Georgia Hyundai immigration raid where 300 Korean workers were detained, President Lee Jae Myung warned that concerns over the treatment of Korean technicians in the United States were making businesses hesitant to invest directly, further complicating the trade negotiations.
+Following the September 2025 Georgia Hyundai plant immigration raid where 300 Korean workers were detained, President Lee Jae Myung warned that concerns over the treatment of Korean technicians in the United States were making businesses hesitant to invest directly, further complicating the trade negotiations.
 “We will not make a decision that goes against our national interests,” he said, adding, “We will not engage in negotiations that are not rational or just.”

+Reduction of yearly joint military exercises

+In August 2026, US President Donald Trump ordered the Pentagon to reduce yearly Ulchi-Freedom Guardian joint exercises with South Korea, saying that the ally's refused to help with the 2026 Iran war and citing his good relationship with North Korean leader Kim Jong Un and the high cost of the exercises.
+On 26 August, the U.S. Pacific Command announced that the United States will conduct trilateral military exercises with South Korea's armed forces and Japan's self-defense forces despite U.S. president Trump scaling back on the recent Ulchi-Freedom Guardian exercises.